gavinying/modpoll/README.md

 ### Prepare Modbus configure file

-The reason we can magically poll data from the online device *modsim* is because we have already provided the [Modbus configure file](https://raw.githubusercontent.com/gavinying/modpoll/master/examples/modsim.csv) for *modsim* device.
+The reason we can magically poll data from the online device *modsim* is because we have already provided the [Modbus configure file](https://raw.githubusercontent.com/gavinying/modpoll/master/examples/modsim.csv) for *modsim* device as following,

 ```CSV
 device,modsim001,1,,